EbookFoundation/river-of-ebooks/docs/api.md

 Each tuple of `(title, author, version, isbn)` must be unique.

-The `opds` parameter is an opds2 file sent along with the post body.
+The `opds` parameter is an opds2 file containing an opds Publication sent along with the post body.

 The server will respond with either: